-- Materials do not incorporate the practice of Asking Questions and Defining Problems across the series.
-OR - Materials include numerous elements of the practice below the grade band without connecting to the grade-band elements of this SEP.
-OR - Materials exclude multiple grade-band elements of the practice.
+Materials do not incorporate the practice of Asking Questions and Defining Problems across the series.

+Materials include numerous elements of the practice below the grade band without connecting to the grade-band elements of this SEP.

 2e.ii Developing and Using Models Scoring: